dlt-hub/verified-sources/sources/facebook_ads/README.md

     dlt pipeline <pipeline_name> show
     ```

-    For example, the pipeline_name for the above pipeline example is `facebook_ads`, you may also use any custom name instead
+    For example, the pipeline_name for the above pipeline example is `facebook_ads`, you may also use any custom name instead.